Community Arts Grants

 Dates/Locations for Seminars & Webinars have not been scheduled.
 Please check back again later.

-- Must be located in Cortland, Herkimer, Madison, Oneida, Onondaga, or Oswego counties.
+- Applicants must be located in Cortland, Herkimer, Madison, Oneida, Onondaga, or Oswego counties.

-- Must have a permanent address in the same county the project is taking place.
+- Applicants must have a permanent address in the same county the project is taking place.

-- Public, private, or parochial secondary and elementary schools and districts.
+- Public universities and colleges and public, private, or parochial secondary and elementary schools.

 - Applicants with outstanding final reports or open contracts from CNY Arts grants.